Equipment

 Special Weapon Properties

 Many weapons have special properties related to their use, as shown in the Weapons table.
 These properties represent the different designs awards different weapons different use in combat.
-Character only get the benefits on attacks from the weapon they are attacking with, even if they are wielding another weapon (e.g. you do not gain the Brutal benefit when attacking with a dagger even if you have a sickle in your other hand; you must attack with the sickle to get this benefit).
+A creature only benefits from a weapon’s property if they are attacking with it, even if they are wielding another weapon (e.g. you do not gain the brutal weapon property when attacking with a dagger even if you have a sickle in your other hand; you must attack with the sickle to get this benefit):

 Brutal.
-You deal an additional 1d4 damage on the first attack made with advantage each turn.
+You deal an additional 1d4 damage if the attack is made with advantage.
 This damage is not multiplied on a critical hit.

 Finesse.
 When making an attack with a finesse weapon, you can use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.